 Learning fractions can be rather complicated.
 All fractions have a top number (numerator) and a bottom number (denominator).
-There are some fractions problems that require one to follow some set steps in order to arrive at their solutions.
+For starters, it is worth to note that there are some problems involving fractions that require one to follow steps in order to solve them.
 Many fraction problems also require that more than one basic math operation be utilized.

-The four operations are addition, subtraction, multiplication, and division.
-In order for one not to struggle in maths, they must first gain proficiency in the four areas mentioned above.
-However, for one to be able to master fractions; a lot of practice is required.
+Addition, Division, Subtraction and multiplication are the four basic math operations.
+For one to be proficient in fractions, they must first understand the four areas mentioned above.
+Mastering fractions require lots of practice.
 The purpose of this article is to demonstrate how the four basic math operations could be used to solve fractions.

 How to divide simple fraction problems;5/9 / 7/11 = 5/9 x 11/7 = 55/63